freddavies/PypeIt/doc/tutorials/hires_howto.rst

 This script takes as input the folder where the spec1d files are stored (``Science/``) and the folder where the sensitivity function is stored (``./``).
 The ``--objmodel`` flag is used to specify the type of object model to be used for the telluric correction.
-It, then, creates three configuration files:
+The script creates three configuration files:
 ``keck_hires.flux``, ``keck_hires.coadd1d``, and ``keck_hires.tell``.

 The ``keck_hires.flux`` (see also :ref:`flux_file`) looks like this:

 .. include:: ../include/keck_hires.flux.rst

-It does not need much editing, besides making sure that the ``sensfile`` column has the correct filename.
+It does not need much editing, besides making sure that the ``sensfile`` column has the correct file name.
-If the sensitivity function used is the same for all the objects, then it is enough to add the filename of the sensitivity function only to the first row of the :ref:`data_block`.
-In this example, both qso and standard star are flux calibrated.
+In this example, both the quasar and standard star spectra are flux calibrated.

-The flux calibration can then be run with:
+The flux calibration can be run with:

 .. code-block:: bash

     pypeit_flux_calib keck_hires.flux

-This will add a ``OPT_FLAM`` and ``BOX_FLAM`` column to each of the spec1d files in the ``Science/`` directory.
+This will add a ``*_FLAM`` columns to each of the spec1d files in the ``Science/`` directory.
+See :ref:`spec1D-datamodel` for more details.

 Co-adding
 ---------

 The next step is to co-add the flux-calibrated spectra.
 This step is particular important for echelle observations, since the orders are are also stitched together.
-The co-addition is performed using the :ref:`pypeit_coadd_1dspec` script and the configuration file ``keck_hires.coadd1d``.
+The co-addition is performed using the :ref:`pypeit_coadd_1dspec` and the configuration file ``keck_hires.coadd1d``.

-The configuration file (see also :ref:`coadd1d_file`) looks like this:
+The configuration file (see also :ref:`coadd1d_file`) for co-adding the quasar spectra looks like this:

 .. include:: ../include/keck_hires.coadd1d.rst

-And before running the co-addition, we need to remove the standard star file from the :ref:`data_block`, make sure that the ``sensfile`` column has the correct filename, and provide a name for the output file.
+Before running the co-addition, we need to remove the standard star file from the :ref:`data_block`, make sure that the ``sensfile`` column has the correct file name, and provide a name for the output ``coaddfile``.
 In this example, the output file is called ``J0100+2802_coadded_50kms.fits``.
+If the sensitivity function used is the same for all the objects, then it is enough to add the file name of the sensitivity function only to the first row of the :ref:`data_block`.

-In addition, we decided for this example to use a 50 km/s dispersion for the co-added spectrum, by setting the parameter ``dv = 50``, and this allows for a smoother visualization of the final spectrum.
+In addition, we decided for this example to use a 50 km/s dispersion for the co-added spectrum, by setting the parameter ``dv = 50.0``, which allows for a smoother visualization of the final spectrum.

 The co-addition can then be run with: